supermind-hq/generator-supermind/README.md

 yarn run watch
 ```

-Now, any changes you make to `generator-supermind` will be immediately available to all the linked projects (so running `yo supermind` again in the `dummy-project` will apply the latest changes you've made to `generator-supermind`).
+Any changes you make to `generator-supermind` will be immediately available to all linked projects (so running `yo supermind` again in the `dummy-project` will apply the latest changes you've made to `generator-supermind/source`).

-The `generators` directory in `generator-supermind` represents the _compiled generator code_ and is deployed to `npm`, but _not_ committed to `git`.
+The `generators` directory in `generator-supermind` represents the _compiled generator code_ that is deployed to `npm`, but _not_ committed to `git`.

 [yarn]:https://yarnpkg.com/